-On January 29, 2018, the Company announced the appointment of David J. Smetana as chief financial officer and Nicholas Hilton as executive vice president of leasing of the General Partner.
-Mr. Smetana will begin to perform his duties as chief financial officer and Anthony Krug shall cease to serve as chief financial officer immediately following the filing of this Annual Report on Form 10-K for the year ended December 31, 2017.
-Mr. Krug will remain an employee of the General Partner and will provide transition services through March 31, 2018.
+In January 2018, the Company announced the appointment of David J. Smetana as chief financial officer and Nicholas Hilton as executive vice president of leasing of the General Partner.
+Mr. Smetana began to perform his duties as chief financial officer and Anthony Krug ceased to serve as chief financial officer immediately following the filing of the Company s Annual Report on Form 10-K for the year ended December 31, 2017.
+Mr. Krug remained an employee of the Company and provided transition services through March 31, 2018.
 Mr. Hilton s employment commenced on February 12, 2018 following the departure of Christopher DeLorenzo.